cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 To check that the hot reload is working, update the method `HeroResource.hello()` by returning the String "hello hero".
 Now, execute the cUrl command again, the output has changed without you to having to stop and restart Quarkus:

 ## Testing the Application

-All right, so far so good, but wouldn't it be better with a few tests, just in case.
+So far so good, but wouldn't it be better with a few tests, just in case?

 In the generated `pom.xml` file, you can see 2 test dependencies: